skeeto/skeeto.github.com/_posts/2025-01-19-Examples-of-quick-hash-tables-and-dynamic-arrays-in-C.markdown

 Continuing the theme, a zero-initialized slice is a ready-to-use empty slice, and most begin life this way.
 The immediate dereference on `push` is just like those calls to `lookup`.
-If expansion is needed, the `push` macro's job is to pull elements off the slice, pass them into a helper function which agnostically, strict-aliasing-legally, manipulates the slice header:
+If expansion is needed, the `push` macro's job is to pull fields off the slice, pass them into a helper function which agnostically, strict-aliasing-legally, manipulates the slice header: